NYU-CSO/recitation/r1/README.md

   %.b: %.a
        cp  $*.a $*.b
 ```
-  Above rule copies any file with suffix `.aaa` into another file with the same name except having suffix `.bbb`
+  Above rule copies any file with suffix `.a` into another file with the same name except having suffix `.b`

 **In-class exercise** Rewrite the given Makefile using pattern matching and variables.
 Make it as clean and re-usable as possible.